cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 random_num_generator <- function() {
   x <- rnorm(100)
   y <- rnorm(100)
   plot(x, y)
 }
 ```

-- The function will search for `x` and `y` inside the functions environment.
+- The function will search for `x` and `y` inside the functions environment
 - If it doesn't find it, it will look for the function in the next environment _higher_ up.

 Functions in R